 While long term goals are crucial to achieving your dream, short term milestones keep you fueled.
 Give yourself achievable targets that every day, week and month.
 Write down what you want to achieve, discuss it with family, friends and colleagues and tell yourself that you will not let yourself down.

 I heard once that there are over 70,000 thoughts that run through our subconscious in a given day.
 If you give in to negative feelings such as fear of failure, the stress of current challenges, worries that there is not enough time in the day to achieve what you need to, then you will soon find yourself drowning in negativity.
-Surround yourself with like minded people as energy is powered by those around you.
-Optimism is important, and while there is no short cut to maintaining a positive outlook every single day, it is easier to do so when you spend your time with colleagues, friends and family that have a similar outlook to life and work as you do.

 I spent hours watching and listening to motivational videos on YouTube.
 On the way to the office in the car, between meetings and at lunch.
 Ted Talks are also amazing and exposing your conscious and subconscious to motivational speeches has worked wonders for me.